logzio/logzio-aws-ecs/README.md

 This integration uses Fluentd in a Docker container to forward logs from your Amazon Elastic Container Service (ECS) cluster to Logz.io.

-**Note** that this repo refers to an EC2 based cluster.
-For Fargate based cluster see [this](https://docs.logz.io/shipping/log-sources/fargate.html).
+**Note** that this repo refers to an EC2-based cluster.
+For Fargate-based cluster see [this](https://docs.logz.io/shipping/log-sources/fargate.html).

 You can deploy this integration in two ways:
 * [Manual deployment (Classic Console)](https://github.com/logzio/logzio-aws-ecs/tree/refactoring#manual-deployment).